 Common shareholders are entitled to receive dividends, as may be declared by the board of directors.
 As of December 31, 2017, these dividends were subject to the preferential dividend rights of the holders of the Company's Preferred Shares.
-As of June 30, 2018, no preferred shares were designated or issued.
-Through December 31, 2017 and June 30, 2018, no cash dividends have been declared or paid.
+In May 2018, following the conversion of the Preferred Shares into common shares, these dividends are subject to the rights, powers and preferences of the preferred shares.
+As of September 30, 2018, no preferred shares were designated or issued.
+Through December 31, 2017 and September 30, 2018, no cash dividends have been declared or paid.